isomerpages/moe-pasirrissec/_subject-combination/Subject Combinations Available/Upper Secondary Normal Technical.md

 **4. 21st Century Competencies**

 The syllabus is aligned to the 21st Century Competencies framework.
 Students will develop an awareness of the business landscape in Singapore, and the need to innovate to embrace the opportunities and challenges posed by changing customers’ expectations and technological advancement.
 This awareness will help students to be more effective in contributing to society when they join the workforce.
 A deeper understanding of the needs and wants of different people will help students to develop social cultural awareness, and the skills to work collaboratively with people from diverse backgrounds.
-Learning how to communicate with customers will help students to apply communication skills in an authentic setting.&nbsp;
+Learning how to communicate with customers will help students to apply communication skills in an authentic setting.

 The skills in business investigation will enable students to connect business concepts and content with real world contexts.
 The fostering of an enterprising mindset in the business investigation process provides opportunities for students to think critically and to develop well-reasoned decisions about how to improve an authentic business.
 The students will also learn to manage and use information responsibly to aid their business investigation, which will serve them well in their future study and work.